syncfusion-content/maui-toolkit-docs/maui-toolkit/Circular-Charts/DataLabels.md

 {% highlight c# %}

-SfCircularChart chart = new SfCircularChart();
+// Create a new instance of SfCircularChart SfCircularChart chart = new SfCircularChart();
 . . .
+// Create a new PieSeries
 PieSeries series = new PieSeries();
 series.ItemsSource = new ViewModel().Data;
 series.XBindingPath = "Product";